James Outman Player Props: Dodgers vs. Royals

-On Saturday, James Outman (.256 slugging percentage in past 10 games, with no home runs) and the Los Angeles Dodgers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 7:15 PM ET.
+The Los Angeles Dodgers, including James Outman (.256 slugging percentage in past 10 games, including zero home run), take on starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

 James Outman Game Info & Props vs. the Royals